wangqinNick/tp/docs/DeveloperGuide.md

     Expected: `user_task_data.json` and `user_mod_data.json` should be created in `<ROOT>/data/` with a JSON representation of the task and module.
 2. Loading tasks and modules
-    1. Test case: Run raVI again after the first test case, then run `list -t` and `list -m`
+    1. Test case: Run ra.VI again after the first test case, then run `list -t` and `list -m`
     Expected: `task 1` should be shown in the task list, and `CS1010` should be shown in the module list.